commercialhaskell/stack/Downloads.md

 In order to install stack from Hackage or from source, you will need the [libtinfo](https://aur4.archlinux.org/packages/libtinfo/) Arch Linux package installed.
 If this package is not installed, stack will not be able to install GHC.

+If you use the [ArchHaskell repository](https://wiki.archlinux.org/index.php/ArchHaskell), you can also get the `haskell-stack` package from there.

 ## Linux

 (64-bit only)